aarong/feedme-client/DEV.md

 2. When `connecting` and a successful connection is established, the transport state must become `connected`.

-3. When `connecting` and a connection could not be established, the transport state must become `disconnected`.
+3. When `connecting` and a connection can not be established, the transport state must become `disconnected`.

 4. When `connecting` or `connected` and a call to `transport.disconnect()` is